Dávid Hancko: Feyenoord

 On 22 August 2022, Hancko joined Feyenoord for € 6 million, signing a four-year contract.
 He debuted five days later against FC Emmen, and provided the assist which enabled Quinten Timber to score the first goal in a 4–0 win for Feyenoord.
 He made his European club football debut for Feyenoord on 8 September 2022, during a 4–2 defeat to Lazio in the UEFA Europa League group stage.
 Hancko scored his first Feyenoord goal a week later, in the same competition, contributing to a 6–0 win against Sturm Graz.
 His first Eredivisie goal followed during a 2–0 win against FC Twente on 9 October 2022.
 Hancko went on to play in all games that season since his arrival, with Feyenoord winning the 2022–23 Eredivisie.

 On 4 August 2023, Hancko played the full game as Feyenoord lost the Johan Cruyff Shield 0–1 to PSV Eindhoven.
 He made his UEFA Champions League debut on 19 September 2023, during a 2–0 win against Celtic.
 On 4 October 2023, he scored his first UEFA Champions League goal in a 3–2 away defeat against Atlético Madrid.
-On 8 December 2023, Feyenoord and Hancko reached an agreement to extend his contract with two years, to mid-2028.
+On 8 December 2023, Feyenoord and Hancko reached an agreement to extend his contract by two years, to mid-2028.
 The contract was signed on 8 February 2024.
 Hancko missed his penalty in the penalty shoot-out as Feyenoord were knocked out by AS Roma in the UEFA Europa League knockout round play-offs on 22 February 2024.
 He played in every game of the 2023–24 season, including the KNVB Cup final, in which Feyenoord beat NEC 1–0 on 21 April 2024.

 In the summer of 2024, Hancko was included in the Top 100 stars of the transfer window by TransferFeed.
 On 4 August 2024, he played the full game and scored his penalty in the penalty shoot-out as Feyenoord beat PSV Eindhoven to win the Johan Cruyff Shield.
 He was given rest by head coach Brian Priske for the KNVB Cup game against Rijnsburgse Boys, starting on the bench for the first time in 2.5 years since his arrival at Feyenoord.
 On 18 February 2025, he was named Player of the Match in a 1–1 away draw against AC Milan in the second leg of the Champions League knockout play-offs, captaining his team to the Round of 16 by winning 2–1 on aggregate.

 Atlético Madrid

 On 23 July 2025, La Liga club Atlético Madrid announced an agreement with Feyenoord for the transfer of Hancko.
 One day prior to the announcement, he had an agreement with Saudi Pro League club Al-Nassr belatedly called off after presenting himself to begin training with the team.
 He signed a five-year contract with the Spanish side.
+Later that year, on 9 December, he scored his first goal for the club in a 3–2 away win over PSV Eindhoven in the Champions League league phase.